Tutorial: Sorting

 This tutorial shows how to:

-use sets and recursive function to specify data structures
+• use sets and recursive functions to specify data structures

 A Stainless program consists of one or more modules delimited by object and class declarations.
-The code of max attempts to compute the maximum of two given arguments by subtracting them.
+The function max attempts to compute the maximum of two given arguments by subtracting them.
 If the result is positive, it returns the first one, otherwise, it returns the second one.

-We can evaluate this code on some values by writing parameterless functions and inspecting what they evaluate to.
-The web interface will display these results for us.
+We can evaluate this code on some values by writing parameter-less functions and asking Stainless to additionally evaluate them.

 def test1 = max(10, 5)